DrSkippy/Data-Science-45min-Intros/regex-101/README.md

 ``( )`` - the open and close parantheses ("parens") group parts of the expression into subexpressions (or submatches, or groups).
 Awesomely, these matches are actually captured into variables so you can reuse them.
 This is called back-referencing, and the variables are accessed via ``\N`` where ``N`` is the numbered order of the matching subexpression (1, 2, ...).

 To be slightly more explicit, I'll build up to this example.
-The general story is as follows:
+The mission is as follows:

 > You have a log file where the dates were stored in ``yyyy-mm-dd`` format.
 You needed them to be in ``dd-mm-yyyy`` format using only your shell command line tools.